Lin-jun-xiang/Analyze-the-environmental-data/README.md

 ---
 ### Regression model

-Using **"pm10", "mean velocity of pm2.5 and pm10"** as our training data.
+Using data of 2018 as our training data.

 Then choose **"Linear regression"** model.

 Cross validation method : **K-fold**

+Predict pm2.5 of 2019.

 ---
 ### Predict Result